 This is a program co-taught in local elementary schools by an RACC representative and Fargo Police patrol officers.
 This course addresses violence in the home and answers questions children have about violence and what to do if a violent situation erupts in the home.
 This program is coordinated by the Rape and Abuse Crisis Center.

-For more information on domestic violence, visit these Web sites:
+For more information on domestic violence: